Exploiting the Asymmetric Uncertainty Structure of Pre-trained VLMs on the Unit Hypersphere: Empirical results

 \section{Empirical results}

 We compare AsymVLM to the baselines on benchmark datasets, and subsequently present an ablation study.
 Further, extended analyses and demonstration on two downstream applications are presented.

 \paragraph{Datasets, baselines and metrics} The MS-COCO \cite{coco_dataset} and Flickr-30k \cite{flickr_dataset} datasets are used to train the adapters.
 Additionally, a subset of the Conceptual Caption dataset \cite{sharma2018conceptual} of 200k samples (CC-200k) is also used.
 To understand the nature of learned uncertainty, the HierarCap dataset \cite{alper2024emergent} is used, containing four captions of different abstraction levels for each image.
-The baselines include ProbVLM, PFE and PCME++ adapted from pretraining methods (denoted by $\text{PFE}^\star$ and $\text{PCME++}^\star$, respectively).
-BayesVLM is excluded from the baselines as it does not provide a single scalar quantifying embedding uncertainty, but propagates scalar uncertainty over cosine similarities.
+The baselines include BayesVLM, ProbVLM, ProLIP, PFE and PCME++ adapted from pretraining methods (denoted by $\text{PFE}^\star$ and $\text{PCME++}^\star$, respectively).
 The pre-trained VLM used in the experiments in the main text is CLIP (ViT-B/32 backbone).
 We assess the uncertainty quality in text embeddings by evaluating recall@1 performance in cross-modal retrieval tasks.
 A strong positive correlation between uncertainty and errors indicates that higher uncertainty leads to poorer embeddings and lower recall.
 For each task, we group results by uncertainty levels and compute Spearman's rank correlation ($S$) between uncertainty and recall \cite{sedgwick2014spearman}.
 We then fit a regressor ($R^2$) to determine if the performance drop is linear, and compare average Recall@1 across uncertainty levels for different methods.
 All experiments were repeated \emph{five times with different random seeds}, and we report the mean results with full standard deviations provided in the Appendix.
+The code for this paper is available at \url{https://github.com/li-ju666/asymvlm}.